-Customer risk 2.
-5 6 When assessing the customer risk, FIs should consider who their customers are, what they do and any other information that may suggest the customer is of higher risk.
-2. 6 7 An FI should be vigilant where the customer is of such a legal form that enables individuals to divest themselves of ownership of property whilst retaining an element of control over it or the business/industrial sector to which a customer has business connections is more vulnerable to corruption.
-Examples include: (a) companies that can be incorporated without the identity of the ultimate underlying principals being disclosed; (b) certain forms of trusts or foundations where knowledge of the identity of the true underlying principals or controllers cannot be guaranteed; (c) the provision for nominee shareholders; and (d) companies issuing bearer shares.
+2.7 guaranteed; (c) the provision for nominee shareholders; and (d) companies issuing bearer shares.
 An FI should also consider risks inherent in the nature of the activity of the customer and the possibility that the transaction may itself be a criminal transaction.
-For example, the arms trade and the financing of the arms trade is a type of activity that poses multiple ML and other risks, such as: (a) corruption risks arising from procurement contracts; (b) risks in relation to politically exposed persons (PEPs); and (c) terrorism and TF risks as shipments may be diverted.
-2.7 An FI should also consider risks inherent in the nature of the activity of the customer and the possibility that the transaction may itself be a criminal transaction.
-For example, the arms trade and the financing of the arms trade is a type of activity that poses multiple ML and other risks, such as: (a) corruption risks arising from procurement contracts; (b) risks in relation to politically exposed persons (PEPs); and (c) terrorism and TF risks as shipments may be diverted.
-Country ri sk 2.8 An FI should pay particular attention to countries or geographical locations of operation with which its customers and intermediaries are connected where they are subject to high levels of organized crime, increased vulnerabilities to corruption and inadequate systems to prevent and detect ML/TF.
+For example, the arms trade and the financing of the arms trade is a type of activity that poses multiple ML and other risks, such as: (a) corruption risks arising from procurement contracts;(b) risks in relation to politically exposed persons (PEPs); and(c) terrorism and TF risks as shipments may be diverted.
+Country risk 2.8 An FI should pay particular attention to countries or geographical locations of operation with which its customers and intermediaries are connected where they are subject to high levels of organized crime, increased vulnerabilities to corruption and inadequate systems to prevent and detect ML/TF.
 When assessing which countries are more vulnerable to corruption, FIs may make reference to publicly available information or relevant reports and databases on corruption risk published by specialised national, international, non-governmental and commercial organisations (an example of which is Transparency International's 'Corruption Perceptions Index', which ranks countries according to their perceived level of corruption).

-Effective controls 2.9 2.0 Fls should have effective controls covering: (a) senior management oversight; (b) appointment of a Compliance Officer (CO) and a Money Laundering Reporting Officer (MLRO) 4 ; (c) compliance and audit function; and (d) staff screening and training 5 .
-Senior manag ement oversight 2.
-1 business effectively; in relation to AML/CFT this includes oversight of the functions described below. or the random desemble desemble desemble 2.1 140 Senior management should: (a) be satisfied that the FI's AML/CFT systems are capable of addressing the ML/TF risks identified; (b) appoint a director or senior manager as a CO who has overall responsibility for the establishment and maintenance of the FI's AML/CFT systems; and (c) appoint a senior member of the FI's staff as the MLRO who is the central reference point for suspicious transaction reporting.
-2. 1 In order that the CO and MLRO can discharge their responsibilities effectively, senior management should, as far as practicable, ensure that the CO and MLRO are: (a) subject to constraint of size of the FI, independent of all operational and business functions; (b) normally basedresident in Hong Kong; (c) of a sufficient level of seniority and authority within the FI; (d) provided with regular contact with, and when required, direct access to senior management to ensure that senior management is able to satisfy itself that the statutory obligations are being met and that the business is taking sufficiently robust measures to protect itself against the risks of ML/TF; (e) fully conversant in the FI's statutory and regulatory requirements and the ML/TF risks arising from the FI's business; (f) capable of accessing, on a timely basis, all available information (both from internal sources such as CDD records and external sources such as circulars from RAs); and (g) equipped with sufficient resources, including staff and appropriate cover for the absence of the CO and MLRO (i.e. an alternate or deputy CO and MLRO who should, where practicable, have the same status). practicable, have the same status).
+Effective controls 2.9 To ensure proper implementation of such policies and procedures, FIs should have effective controls covering: (a) senior management oversight; (b) appointment of a Compliance Officer (CO) and a Money Laundering Reporting Officer (MLRO) 2 ; (c) compliance and audit function; and (d) staff screening and training 3 .
+Senior management oversight 2.10 The senior management of any FI is responsible for managing its business effectively; in relation to AML/CFT this includes oversight of the functions described below.
+2.11 Senior management should: (a) be satisfied that the FI's AML/CFT systems are capable of addressing the ML/TF risks identified;(b) appoint a director or senior manager as a CO who has overall responsibility for the establishment and maintenance of the FI's